never-inc/flutter_background_task/README.md

 await BackgroundTask.instance.stop();
 ```

 This is an implementation for receiving updates even when the task is task-killed.
+In this package, iOS uses [startMonitoringSignificantLocationChanges](https://developer.apple.com/documentation/corelocation/cllocationmanager/1423531-startmonitoringsignificantlocati) and Android uses [ForegroundService](https://developer.android.com/develop/background-work/services/foreground-services).

 ```dart
 // Define callback handler at the top level.